Dangers of Mixing Opiates & Benzodiazepines: Vicodin, Xanax, Oxycodone & Valium

 Opioid prescription painkillers are a class of medications that bind with opioid receptors in the brain to stop a person from feeling serious pain.
 These drugs are typically derived from the opium poppy and reduce pain messages from parts of the body to the brain.
 These are typically prescribed after surgery, such as wisdom tooth removal, or to treat chronic pain from arthritis or cancer.

-Two of the most common opioid painkillers are Vicodin, which is a combination of hydrocodone and acetaminophen, and oxycodone, which is found in prescription medications like Percocet and OxyContin.
+Two of the most common opioid painkillers are Vicodin—discontinued in the U.S. market, which is a combination of hydrocodone and acetaminophen, and oxycodone, which is found in prescription medications like Percocet and OxyContin.
 Both drugs are prescribed to treat moderate to severe pain, which over-the-counter painkillers like ibuprofen cannot help.

 The BMJ study found that, of 2,400 veterans in the study’s population who died because of a drug overdose while taking opioid painkiller prescriptions, 49 percent had been concurrently prescribed benzodiazepines.
 While some of these individuals may have been abusing opioid painkillers and benzodiazepines to create a high, an article published in the Washington Post suggests that people who abuse these two medications together must be exposed to this combination in the first place, and that is typically through their doctors’ prescribing practices.
 People who suffer acute or chronic pain, for example, may receive opioids like Vicodin to treat the pain on a long-term basis, while also receiving a prescription for Valium to treat muscle spasms.
 Or, if individuals suffer from anxiety, they may receive a Xanax prescription from their therapist, while also receiving oxycodone to treat chronic pain.

-In February 2016, lawmakers and regulators began pushing the Food and Drug Administration to issue a black box warning on both prescription opioid painkillers and benzodiazepines to warn about mixing these two medications.
+In February 2016, lawmakers and regulators began pushing the Food and Drug Administration to issue a black box warning on both prescription opioid painkillers and benzodiazepines about mixing these two medication types.

-Why Is It Dangerous to Combine Valium or Xanax and Oxycodone or Vicodin?
+Why Is It Dangerous to Combine Valium or Xanax & Oxycodone or Vicodin?

 Both opioid medications, such as oxycodone and Vicodin, and benzodiazepines, like Xanax and Valium, have a high potential for addiction and abuse when they are taken alone.
 Both of these types of medications are high on the list of drugs that lead to overdose and prescription drug deaths.

 According to the American Society of Addiction Medicine, in 2014, there were 18,893 prescription painkiller-related overdose deaths in the US.
 Between 1999 and 2006, there was a 250 percent increase in fatal overdoses in the United States due to opioid painkillers; more than half of those overdoses were due to a combination of opioid painkillers and another medication, most typically benzodiazepines.
-For people hospitalized due to a benzodiazepine overdose between 1998 and 2008, 95 percent of the time, benzodiazepines were combined with another drug; in 54.2 percent of those cases, opiate drugs, both heroin and prescription painkillers, were the other drug in the combination.
+For people hospitalized due to a benzodiazepine overdose between 1998 and 2008, 95 percent of the time, benzodiazepines were combined with another drug; in 54.2 percent of those cases, opiate drugs (heroin or prescription painkillers) were the other drug in the combination.

 This combination appears to be especially dangerous because benzodiazepines enhance the “high” from opioid painkillers.
 When people become addicted to opioid painkillers like Vicodin or oxycodone, they can develop a tolerance over time so they do not experience the same effect; however, when these individuals add benzodiazepines to the mix, they can return to the same euphoric feeling they had the first time they abused opioids.